-Phrygian is probably the easiest mode to recognise, its semitone interval between: Root – b2nd and the 5th – b6th, gives it a flavour that lends itself well to fast and aggressive playing.
+Phrygian is probably the easiest mode to recognise due to its semitone intervals between the root – b2nd as well as between the 5th – b6th.
+These semitones give it a flavour that lends itself well to fast and aggressive playing.

 Whatever style you favour, Phrygian will always appear naturally every time you play over chord III.

-For a guitarist, the best way to approach Phrygian is to add notes to the minor pentatonic:
+For a guitarist, the best way to approach Phrygian is to add notes to the five Minor Pentatonic shapes.

-As the video demonstrates, simply add the b2nd and b6th to build from the pentatonic to the mode.
+As the video demonstrates, simply add the b2nd and b6th to build Phrygian from the Minor Pentatonic.

-The Am shape is easy to remember, you just build it form the minor pentatonic by adding the b2 and b6.
+The Am shape is also easy to learn and remember, you just build it from the Minor Pentatonic by adding the b2 and b6.

-Look closely at the Chordacus image below, can you see an Am shaped chord and a semitone up an A shaped chord?
+Looking at the Chordacus image below, can you see an Am shaped chord and, a semitone further up, an A shaped chord?

-If you can remember this simple trick, as well as how to build it form the minor pentatonic you won’t ever forget how to play this scale.
+If you can remember this simple trick, as well as how to build it from the Minor Pentatonic, you won’t ever forget how to play this scale.

 Without a doubt, the hardest intervals to memorise are the ones below the root note in the Dm shape.
 This might mean that you need to spend some extra time with this shape.

-This shape is great for improvising, practice as video demonstrates.
+This shape is great for improvising, practise as the video lesson demonstrates.

 Your final exercise takes the Phrygian mode and runs it through the cycle of 4th, finding the closest shape possible.